neetjn/v-localize/README.md

 # **V-Localize**

-> Simple localization plugin for the amazing VueJS.
-Does not depend on any other libraries aside from Vue 2.x.

 ### About

 **V-Localize** is a very simple localization plugin for VueJS.
 Your localizations will be available anywhere in your web application wrapped in a Vue instance.